-Sybil Baker is the author of IMMIGRATION ESSAYS (C&R Press, 2017), The Life Plan , TALISMANS (C&R Press, 2010), and Into This World .
+Sybil Baker is the author of Immigration Essays, (C&R Press, 2017), The Life Plan , Talismans, and Into This World .
 She is a UC Foundation Associate Professor at the University of Tennessee at Chattanooga, and teaches at the Yale Writer's Conference.
 She has received two Make Work Artist Grants and an Individual Artist Fellowship from the Tennessee Arts Commission.
-She is Fiction Editor at Drunken Boat.
+She is Fiction Editor at Anomaly.

 Jenny Yacovissi grew up in Bethesda, Maryland, just a bit farther up the hill from Washington, D.C.
 Her debut novel Up the Hill to Home is a fictionalized account of her mother's family in Washington from the Civil War to the Great Depression.
 In addition to writing historical and contemporary literary fiction, Jenny reviews regularly for the Washington Independent Review of Books and the Historical Novel Society.
 She belongs to the National Book Critic's Circle and PEN/America.
 She also owns a small project management and engineering consulting firm, and enjoys gardening and being on the water.
 Jenny lives with her husband Jim in Crownsville, Maryland.
 To learn more about the families in Up the Hill to Home and see photos and artifacts from their lives, visit http://www.jbyacovissi.com/about-the-book.